Analysis of the hidden-charm pentaquark candidates in the $J/\psi \Xi$ mass spectrum via the QCD sum rules: Numerical results and discussions

 We can take the pole residues as elementary input parameters and study the two-body strong decays,

 with the three-point QCD sum rules to estimate the decay widths and select the optimal channels to search for those pentaquark states $P_{css}$, where we present the thresholds of the meson-baryon pairs in the bracket and with the unit $\rm{MeV}$.
+As the two octets ${\mathbf{8}}_1$ and ${\mathbf{8}}_2$ in Eq.\eqref{two-octet} could mix with each other, the decays to the charmonium plus octet baryon are allowed.
 Naively, we expect to observe the $P_c$, $P_{cs}$ and $P_{css}$ states in the weak decays of the ground state bottom baryons,